 - Dry white and dry red wines

 Essentially, the dryer a wine, the less sugar it has as the yeast has eaten all the sugars in the grapes.
-Dry wines have lower residual sugar levels, ranging from 1 to 3 grams per litre of wine.
+Dry wines have lower residual levels, ranging from 1 to 3 grams per litre of wine.

 Popular dry white wines